You've just been assigned to a Scrum team and you don't know what's going on.

 Scrum means delivering more of the right software to customers at a predictable time with less risk.
 It also means knowing when code meets customer needs without all the uncertainty of a traditional software development model.

-Let's look at some of the terminology of Scrum that will help you get up to speed.
+Let's look at some of the terminologies of Scrum that will help you get up to speed.

 Daily Scrum is an important time during the sprint cycle, where a team gets together to understand how they are progressing towards the sprint goal.